reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ```

 ### Implementing Test using Static Inner Class
-Let us implement a simple unit test that imports the @TestConfiguration declared as a static inner class.
-In this case, we don't need to instruct the spring content to load the @TestConfiguration class:
+Let us implement a simple unit test that imports the `@TestConfiguration` declared as a static inner class.
+In this case, we don't need to instruct the Spring context to load the `@TestConfiguration` class:

 ```java
 @SpringBootTest